- Pediatric Hematology-Oncology

-A Study of AG-348 in Adult Patients With Pyruvate Kinase Deficiency
+A Study of AG-348 in Adult Participants With Pyruvate Kinase (PK) Deficiency

-Study AG348-C-003 is a multicenter study designed to evaluate the safety and efficacy of different dose levels of AG-348 in patients with PK deficiency.
+Study AG348-C-003 is a multicenter study designed to evaluate the safety and efficacy of different dose levels of AG-348 (mitapivat) in participants with PK deficiency.

 Pilot Phase I/II Study of Amino Acid Leucine in Treatment of Patients With Transfusion-Dependent Diamond Blackfan Anemia

 This study will determine the safety and possibility of giving the amino acid, leucine, in patients with Diamond Blackfan anemia(DBA)who are on dependent on red blood cell transfusions.
 The leucine is expected to produce a response in patients with DBA to the point where red blood cell production is increased.
 Red cell transfusions can then be less frequent or possibly discontinued.
 The investigators will study the side effects, if any, of giving leucine to DBA patients.
 Leucine levels of leucine will be obtained at baseline and during the study.
 The drug leucine will be provided in capsule form and taken 3 times a day for a total of 9 months.

 - Staying hydrated is important also for erythroblasts.
 Haematologica 2020; 105 (3): 528–29

 Enasidenib drives human erythroid differentiation independently of isocitrate dehydrogenase 2.